 This King James translation makes it appear that the footwashing took place after the Passover meal.
 However, the words in the Greek text were not translated correctly.
-The Greek verb that is translated "being ended" in John 13:2 is genomenou.
-It is a present tense middle voice participle.
-It is incorrect to translate this present tense verb into the past tense, as in the King James Version.
-A correct translation of this Greek participle is "while supper was taking place."
+The Greek participle that is translated "being ended" in John 13:2 is genomenou.
+It is a second arist participle.
+While the second arist participle is past tense, it does not mean that the supper had ended.
+Rather it shows that when the supper began, Jesus rose from the supper to wash the disciples' feet.
+A correct translation of this Greek participle is "when supper began."
 In The Interlinear Greek-English New Testament, Berry uses the translation "supper taking place."

-Since the root of genomenou is genomai, which means "to come into being," it is obvious that the time being designated was at or near the beginning of the Passover meal.
-John 13:2 could also be translated in the following manner: "As supper was beginning...." or "during supper"-shortly after it began.
+Since the root of genomenou is genomai, which means "to come into being," it is obvious that the time being designated was at or near the very beginning of the Passover meal.

-As we continue reading the account, it is clear that the context supports this translation.
+As we continue reading the account, it is clear that the context supports this translation, and is consistent with the Greek.
 We are told that Jesus rose from supper (verse 4).
 After washing the disciples' feet, Jesus sat down again (Greek "reclined") to eat (verse 12).
-Jesus said, "The one who is eating bread with me..." (verse 18).
+Jesus said, "The one who is eating bread with Me..." (verse 18), shows that the meal was in progress.
 Jesus dipped the morsel and gave it to Judas, who ate it (verse 26).
 All these verses show that the footwashing took place at the beginning of the meal, soon after the disciples were seated at the table.
 In performing this act, Jesus took upon Himself the duty of a lowly servant of that day, who was required to wash the feet of his master's guests when they arrived.

-Here is the full account of Jesus' washing of His disciples' feet, translated as accurately as possible in order to capture the full significance of what Jesus was doing: "And during supper (the devil having already put into the heart of Judas Iscariot, Simon's son, that he should betray Him), Jesus, knowing that the Father had given all things into His hands, and that He came from God and was going to God; rose from supper and laid aside His garments; and after taking a towel, He secured it around Himself.
+Here is the full account of Jesus' washing of His disciples' feet, translated as accurately as possible in order to capture the full significance of what Jesus was doing: "When supper began (the devil having already put into the heart of Judas Iscariot, Simon's son, that he should betray Him), Jesus, knowing that the Father had given all things into His hands, and that He came from God and was going to God; rose from supper and laid aside His garments; and after taking a towel, He secured it around Himself.
 Next, He poured water into a washing basin and began to wash the disciples' feet, and to wipe them with the towel which He had secured.